Kong/docs.konghq.com/app/konnect/servicehub/service-versions.md

 1. From the **Service version actions** drop-down menu, select **Edit version status**.

-2. In dialog you can select appropiate status.
+2. In dialog you can select appropriate status.
 Next to each status there is a brief explanation which pops up on icon hover.

     1. In some cases there might be an additional step to fulfill.